peterBrxwn/cart_demo/README.md

 # Cart Demo App
-This is the source code for the Cart Demo mobile app (ios and android) built using flutter programming language.
+This is the source code for the demo app Cart Demo mobile app (ios and android) built using flutter programming language.

 #### App Screenshots